janikowski-dev/janikowski-dev/README.md

 I'm **Adam**, a game/tools programmer based in Poland.

-I design and build whatever I can imagine.
+I enjoy bringing the cool ideas that pop into my head to life.

-If an idea pops into my head, chances are I’ll build it and ship it.
+If something seems fun or interesting, I’ll usually build it and see it through.

 ----------